-Matthew is an active member in the New Jersey State Bar Association.
-He is a past Chair of the Health Law Section (2015-16), serving as a member of the Board of Directors since 2013.
+Matthew is an active member of the New Jersey State Bar Association.
+He is a past Chair of the Health Law Section (2015-16), serving as a member of the Board of Directors since 2012.
 Matthew was also a member of the Executive Committee of the Young Lawyers Division from 2008 to 2012, having served as the Somerset County Representative, Parliamentarian, Bylaws Committee member and Chair of the Nominating Committee.
-Matthew is also an active member of the Legislative Committee of the State Bar Association.
+Matthew is also an active member of the Legislative Committee.

 In 2015, Matthew was appointed to the Panel of Commissioners of the Commission on Accreditation of Ambulance Services.
 Matthew is also a member of the National Association of Emergency Medical Technicians, a member of the Bergen Community College Paramedic Science Program Advisory Board, and was a member of the Editorial Advisory Board of EMS WORLD Magazine for 18 years.